 The raw lists were refined by manual "curation", allowing for synonyms of recognised genes (for instance ISG12-2 versus ISG12(2)) and, after bioinformatic analysis using BLAST, etc., assigning recognised gene identifiers to probe sets that previously lacked them.
-At the end of this process (Figure 1B; Additional files 1, 2), it was apparent that some (n = 12) differentially regulated genes identified by the microarrays were also identified as differentially regulated by RNA-seq but that they fell outside of the strict FC > 3 and FDR < 0.01 parameters, reflecting unsurprising disparity in the sensitivity of the three technologies.
-Those genes that were expressed down to FC > 2.5 or with an FDR up to < 0.05 were, therefore, also incorporated to produce a final list (Figure 1C; Additional files 1, 2).
+At the end of this process (Figure 1B; Additional files 1 and 2), it was apparent that some (n = 12) differentially regulated genes identified by the microarrays were also identified as differentially regulated by RNA-seq but that they fell outside of the strict FC > 3 and FDR < 0.01 parameters, reflecting unsurprising disparity in the sensitivity of the three technologies.
+Those genes that were expressed down to FC >2.5 or with an FDR up to < 0.05 were, therefore, also incorporated to produce a final list (Figure 1C; Additional files 1 and 2).

-It is obvious that this manual curation of the data, to allow for alternative Gene ID nomenclature used by the three technologies and for differences in sensitivity, introduced minor changes to the figures from the automatic comparisons cited above (Figure 1; Additional files (a 1, 2).
-Curation, therefore, reduced the number of IRGs b from 233 to 193.
-It also increased the number of differentially expressed genes detected by two out of three technologies from 108 to 118 (compare Figures 1A and B). si Relaxing the criteria for detection of differentially regunologies from 108 to 118 (compare Figures 1A and B).
-Relaxing the criteria for detection of differentially regulated genes by RNA-seq (to FC > 2.5 and/or FDR < 0.05) further increased the number of genes detected by all three technologies from 70 to 72 (representing 37%) or by at least two of the technologies from 118 to 128

-(66%), leaving 65 genes detected by single technologies (compare Figures 1B and C), with 29 of those detected by RNA-seq alone (using the Kal's test, at FC > 3.0 and FDR < 0.01; Additional files 1, 2).
+It is obvious that this manual curation of the data, to allow for alternative Gene ID nomenclature used by the three technologies and for differences in sensitivity, introduced minor changes to the figures from the automatic comparisons cited above (Figure 1; Additional files 1 and 2).
+Curation, therefore, reduced the number of IRGs from 233 to 193.
+It also increased the number of differentially expressed genes detected by two out of three technologies from 108 to 118 (compare Figures 1A and 1B).
+Relaxing the criteria for detection of differentially regulated genes by RNA-seq (to FC >2.5 and/or FDR < 0.05) further increased the number of genes detected by all three technologies from 70 to 72 (representing 37%) or by at least two of the technologies from 118 to 128 (66%), leaving 65 genes detected by single technologies (compare Figures 1B and 1C), with 29 of those detected by RNA-seq alone (using the Kal's test, at FC > 3.0 and FDR < 0.01; Additional files 1 and 2).

-Of the 37 additional ISGs identified by RNA-seq as significant (FC > 3 FDR < 0.01) by the more sensitive Baggerly's test but not by Kal's (Table 3), two were also identified as significant by Kal's using the relaxed criteria (FDR < 0.05).
+Of the 37 additional ISGs identified by RNA-seq as significant (FC >3 FDR < 0.01) by the more sensitive Baggerly's test but not by Kal's (Table 3), two were also identified as significant by Kal's using the relaxed criteria (FDR < 0.05).
 Baggerly's, therefore, identified 35 ISGs additional to those described in the above analyses using RNA-seq (Kal's analysis) and the microarrays (Table 3).